neutronimaging/circular_profiler/paper/paper.md

 Notebook/UI to perform circular profiles in the shape of a ring over a stack of images

-This notebook will allows you to load a set of files (all tiff or fits images from a given folder) and will bring a user interface to allow you to define a ring.
-The circular profile will then be calculated along the ring and integrated over the thickness of the ring, on all the images loaded.
+This notebook allows to load a set of files (all tiff or fits images from a given folder) and brings a user interface, used to define the position and size of a ring.
+The circular profile of that rings is calculated and integrated over the thickness of the ring.
+This calculation is performed for all the images loaded.

-The output will be an ASCII file with the average counts over the thickness of the ring versus the angle position, for each of the images loaded.
+The output is an ASCII file with the average counts over the thickness of the ring versus the angle position, for each of the images loaded.